Swanley: Geography

 Within Kent, Swanley is adjacent to the parishes of Wilmington and Hextable to the north, Sutton-at-Hone and Hawley and Farningham to the east, and Eynsford and Crockenhill to the south.
 To the west there is a boundary with St Mary Cray in the London Borough of Bromley and Ruxley in the London Borough of Bexley.

 The closest large towns are Bexleyheath, Dartford, Orpington and Sidcup.

-The Swanley post town in the BR postcode area includes the hamlet of Hockenden in the London Borough of Bromley.
+The villages of Hextable Hockenden and Crockenhill use a Swanley address and are part of the Swanley urban area which has a total population of 23,489 with Hextable being earmarked for regeneration in the districts Swanley vision plan.

 Being on the outskirts of south east London it is a convenient commuter town for people who work in the city, as they can still be paid the London living wage.
-It still keeps some traditional links with Sevenoaks and Kent but it is heavily associated with South East London due to the expansion of that area close to Swanley's borders.
+It keeps administrative and some traditional links with Sevenoaks and Kent but it is heavily associated with south east London due to the expansion of that area close to Swanley's borders.
 The majority of housing development took place from the post-war period to late 1980s.
 A new fire station was opened in 1962, and new post office two years later.
 Victorian houses and shops were demolished to create a new town centre.
 Its 1970s shopping centre was then re-modelled in the 1990s when the Asda supermarket was extended and is one of the larger Asda stores.